mnelsonwhite/MiniMediator/README.md

 # SimpleMediator

-A simple mediator that requires no setup.
-Publish a message from one class and consumer it from another.
+A simple mediator that requires no setup, just publish messages and subscribe to messages.
+Helpful with event driven applications.

 ## Usage

-With an example consumer and message
+With an example consumer and message.
+A single message can be consumed by many subscribed consumers.

 ``` c#
 public class Consumer